Electronic structure of biased alternating-twist multilayer graphene: Optical conductivity

 In the absence of the interlayer potential difference, the longitudinal conductivity converges to $N\sigma_{0}$ for both low- and high-frequency limits, as shown in Figs.~\ref{fig:fig6}(c) and~\ref{fig:fig7}(c).
 Here, $\sigma_{0}=g_{\rm sv}e^{2}/16\hbar$ is the optical conductivity of charge-neutral monolayer graphene with the spin-valley degeneracy factor $g_{\rm sv}=4$.
 The low-frequency conductivity originates from transitions within $N$ hybridized Dirac nodes located at $\bar{K}$ and $\bar{K}'$, whereas at high frequencies the interlayer coupling becomes negligible thus the conductivity approaches that of $N$ decoupled monolayer graphene sheets.
 At intermediate frequencies, a dominant peak appears around $\hbar\omega \sim 0.9$~eV for $\theta = 5^{\circ}$ arising from interband transitions between states near the saddle point $\bar{M}$, as indicated by the red arrows.
 The frequency where the dominant peak appears depends on the twist angle $\theta$ but weakly depends on $N$ or $U$.

 In the presence of the interlayer potential difference, the conductivity shows a step-like feature at low frequencies, as shown in Figs.~\ref{fig:fig6}(d) and~\ref{fig:fig7}(d).
-For biased AT3G, two Dirac nodes at $\bar{K}$ are split by $2\Delta$ thus interband transitions are forbidden in the low frequency limit, while interband transitions are allowed in the unaltered Dirac cone at $\bar{K}'$, giving $\sigma_{0}$.
-For biased AT4G, two Dirac nodes at $\bar{K}$ and another two Dirac nodes at $\bar{K}'$ are shifted by $\Delta_{\pm}$, thus interband transitions are forbidden in the low frequency limit, and the optical conductivity vanishes.
+For biased AT3G, two Dirac nodes at $\bar{K}$ are split by $2\Delta$, thus, interband transitions are forbidden in the low-frequency limit, while interband transitions are allowed in the unaltered Dirac cone at $\bar{K}'$, giving $\sigma_{0}$.
+For biased AT4G, two Dirac nodes at $\bar{K}$ and another two Dirac nodes at $\bar{K}'$ are shifted by $\Delta_{\pm}$, thus, interband transitions are forbidden in the low-frequency limit, and the optical conductivity vanishes.
 As the frequency increases, the optical conductivity increases by $2\sigma_{0}$ when $\hbar\omega\sim 2\lvert\Delta\rvert$ and $2\lvert\Delta_{\pm}\rvert$ for biased AT3G and AT4G, respectively, eventually approaching $N\sigma_{0}$.
 This feature is very analogous to the optical conductivity of AA-stacked multilayer graphene, where the optical conductivity increases in steps of $2\sigma_{0}$ toward $N\sigma_{0}$ when interband transitions occur within the same Dirac cones~\cite{min2009,Tabert2012}.
 Unlike AA-stacked multilayer graphene, however, the velocity changes away from $\bar{K}$ or $\bar{K}'$, so the transition energy deviates from $2\lvert\Delta\rvert$ and $2\lvert\Delta_{\pm}\rvert$, especially at small twist angles.
+As the twist angle decreases, interband transitions arising from the $\bar{M}$ and $\bar{\Gamma}$ points occur at lower energies and eventually mix with the interband transitions arising from the $\bar{K}$ and $\bar{K}'$ points, blurring the step-like features explained above.
+The evolution of the optical conductivity with decreasing twist angle will be discussed in Appendix~\ref{Sec:Magic3-4}.